jacobwarduk/tawe/README.md

 1. Change to the tawe root directory.

-2. From the command line run `mysql -u username -p password < tawe_testimonials.sql` (where `username` is your username and `password` is your password) to create and populate the required database and tables.
+2. From the command line run `mysql -u username -p password < tawe_testimonials.sql` (where `username` is your MySQL username and `password` is your MySQL password) to create and populate the required database and tables.

-3. Add MySQL database connection details to lines 7 to 10 in `index.js`.
+3. Add MySQL database connection details to lines 7-10 in `index.js`.

 4. From the command line run `npm start`.